subodh-kumar1/pnr-app/README.md

 - eslint-plugin-react-hooks: This includes some linting rules for React hooks code.
 - @typescript-eslint/parser: This allows TypeScript code to be linted.
 - @typescript-eslint/eslint-plugin: This contains some standard linting rules for TypeScript code.

+Here are the critical bits in this webpack.dev.config.ts file:

+The mode field tells Webpack whether the app needs to be bundled for production or development.
+We are configuring Webpack for development, so we have set this to "development".
+Webpack will automatically set process.env.NODE_ENV to "development" which means we get the React development tools included in the bundle.
+The output.public field tells Webpack what the root path is in the app.
+This is important for deep linking in the dev server to work properly.
+The entry field tells Webpack where to start looking for modules to bundle.
+In our project, this is index.tsx.
+The module field tells Webpack how different modules will be treated.
+Our project is telling Webpack to use the babel-loader plugin to process files with .js, .ts, and .tsx extensions.
+The resolve.extensions field tells Webpack what file types to look for in which order during module resolution.
+We need to tell it to look for TypeScript files as well as JavaScript files.
+The HtmlWebpackPlugin creates the HTML file.
+We have told this to use our index.html in the src folder as the template.
+The HotModuleReplacementPlugin and devServer.hot allow modules to be updated while an application is running, without a full reload.
+The devtool field tells Webpack to use full inline source maps.
+This allows us to debug the original code before transpilation.
+The devServer field configures the Webpack development server.
+We tell Webpack that the root of the webserver is the build folder, and to serve files on port 4000. historyApiFallback is necessary for deep links to work in multi-page apps.
+We are also telling Webpack to open the browser after the server has been started.